-UTILITY FACILITY/PUBLIC FACILITY - A utility facility is a use which is operated by a public utility, and which provides cable television, electric, gas, steam, telephone service, water, or sewerage directly to the general public.
+UTILITY FACILITY - A utility facility is a use which is operated by a public utility, and which provides cable television, electric, gas, steam, telephone service, water, or sewerage directly to the general public.
 Examples are electric substations.
-A public utility is an entity which operates as a monopoly, and whose rates charged to customers are established by a utility commission.
-Connections from utility facilities to the homes and businesses of customers of the public utility are considered accessory uses.
+A public utility is an entity which operates as a monopoly, and whose rates charges to customers are established by a utility commission.
+Connections from utility facilities in the homes and businesses of customers of the public utility are considered accessory uses.
 [Amended 5-3-2012 by L.L.
-No. 2-2012]
+No. 2-2012; 2-5-2015 by L.L.
+No. 2-2015]